-- 1. Slide fan below the heat sink and align the screw hole on fan with the screw hole on the palm-rest and keyboard assembly. - 2.
-Replace the screw (M2x4) that secures the fan to the system board. - 3.
-Connect the fan cable to the system board. - 4.
-Align the screw holes on the I/O-board shield with the screw holes on the fan and system board. - 5.
-Replace the two screws (M2x4) that secure the I/O-board shield to the fan and palm-rest and keyboard assembly.
+- 1. Slide the right fan below the heat sink and align the screw hole on fan with the screw hole on the palm-rest and keyboard assembly. - 2.
+Replace the screw (M2x4) that secures the right fan to the system board. - 3.
+Connect the right-fan cable to the system board. - 4.
+Align the screw holes on the I/O-board bracket with the screw holes on the right fan and the system board. - 5.
+Replace the two screws (M2x4) that secure the I/O-board bracket to the right fan and palm-rest and keyboard assembly.